 To be clear, the following is pure speculation that may or may not come to pass.
 But even so, I don’t think, given the history just laid out, that these prognostications are that outlandish

 I can already tell you that the idea that RTS/Endeavor would potentially represent players while also co-owning the (unquestionably) biggest production for fighting games sits a little strange with me.
-It is not a conflict of interest to the degree that the earlier Hollywood example is, but there is no chance that RTS won’t seek to keep production costs low.
+It is not a conflict of interest to the degree that the earlier Hollywood example is, but there is no chance that RTS won’t seek to keep production costs in line.
 Yet if they are responsible for, say, how much Evo pays out its finalists, that will conflict with any players they represent.
 How could it not?
 If the idea is that RTS is to manage their lifestyle/brand by getting them the best possible deals and payouts, wouldn’t the company also having their hands partially on the purse for the biggest event of the year be contradictory?

 Considering their history as well, I have my doubts that Evo is where it ends.
 This is hardly their first foray into eSports – in 2015, they acquired Global eSports Management (GEM), a firm meant to represent pro video game players and commentators, and scooped up its talent.
 From there, Endeavor, in league with Turner Broadcasting, created E-League, and set up GEM co-founder Min-Sik Ko as “Commissioner” of the newly formed venture.